AdrianHagen/LLMsAgents-TextToSQL/README.md

 1. Install necessary dependencies by running `poetry install`
 2. Download and verify downloading of the BIRD dataset by executing the `setup.py` script in the setup folder.
 In case this does not work you can also download the data from [this link](https://bird-bench.github.io/) (use the Dev Set).

+The test_bird.py file in the setup folder is called from within the setup.py script and contains sample code to establish a connection to the sqlite databases and execute queries against them.

 Paper: